HenryTangIntel/gaudi-connection/README.md

 - `-j, --json`: Output results in JSON format
 - `-v, --verify`: Verify connections have active ports
 - `-o, --output FILE`: Write output to a file (JSON format)
-- `-p, --perf`: Run performance tests on connections
+- `-p, --perf`: Run performance tests on connections (prints perf_test command lines as a dry run if GIDs are missing or perf_test is not executable)
-- `--perf-output FILE`: Output file for performance test results (JSON format)
 ### Examples

 Show device summary: